HarshRohila/context-scoped-state/packages/context-store-react/README.md

 **State management that respects component boundaries.**

-Unlike global state libraries (Redux, Zustand, Jotai), `context-scoped-state` keeps your state where it belongs — scoped to the component tree that needs it.
+Unlike global state libraries (Redux, Zustand), `context-scoped-state` keeps your state where it belongs — scoped to the component tree that needs it.
 Each context provider creates an independent store instance, making your components truly reusable and your tests truly isolated.

 ## Why Scoped State?